rach7777/monax-may/about/jobs.md

 ## <a name="blockchainEngineer"></a>Blockchain Engineer

-Eris Industries, the leading platform for industrial applications of smart contract technology, is one blockchain engineer for our platform team.
+Eris Industries, the leading platform for industrial applications of smart contract technology, is hiring one blockchain engineer for our platform team.

 Our team has been a leader in the design and implementation of permissionable blockchain designs since we were the first company to open source a permissionable blockchain design in late 2014.
 We are hiring an additional engineer to work on our blockchain client: [eris:db](https://erisindustries.com/components/erisdb/).